Murder of Amber Creek

 Amber Gail "Aimee" Creek was an American teenage girl from Palatine, Illinois, who was murdered in February 1997.
 Creek's body was found in Burlington, Wisconsin, not long after she ran away from a youth shelter.
 Creek remained unidentified for approximately one year, and it was not until April 2014 that police arrested a suspect, James Eaton, a native of Palatine.
 Eaton pleaded no contest to a reduced charge of reckless homicide in late 2016.

 Background

-Amber Gail "Aimee" Creek was born on July 2, 1982, in Park Ridge, Illinois, and was raised in Palatine, Illinois.
+Amber Gail Creek was born on July 2, 1982, in Park Ridge, Illinois, and was raised in Palatine, Illinois.

 She was sexually abused at a young age, so she was taken from her mother's care and placed with her father, Robert Creek.

 She was described as a normal girl by friends and family until mid-1996, at around age 14, when her behavior drastically changed shortly after graduating from eighth grade at junior high school.
 Creek began to suffer from long periods of depression that had resulted in her using drugs and alcohol, and was described as a frequent runaway.

 Creek became a ward of the state in late 1996 and ran away several times before finally leaving a North Side juvenile residential center for good on January 23, 1997.
 Although she did not disclose her location, she did regularly speak with family members by telephone.